 Once the shock of death has settled in, it is natural that your child will want to seek closure.
 Some children will express their grief through anger, while others will be sad.
 As a parent in this situation, your job is to help them find healthy outlets to express their emotions.
 Seeking closure is a natural part of the grieving process.
 This may mean that you need to have an official funeral to help your child to grasp the finality of death.
 Your child may also ask to get a new pet right away.
 Do not feel obligated to rush into this situation.
 Instead, let your child have the time to grieve and then move forward from there.
 Supporting and teaching your child how to cope with the loss of a pet is important to help them move forward.

-One of the best ways to start the healing process is to look ahead and to be positive through the grief.
+One of the best ways to start the healing process is to look ahead and be positive through the grief.
 Remind your child that the pet was loved and had a good life with your family.
 You can ask your child’s help in selecting where to buy a pet urn to keep the cremated remains of their pet.
-Another good idea is to create some sort of momento to honor the pet.
+Another good idea is to create some momento to honor the pet.
 Perhaps you want to create a photo collage or memory book?
 Some families find it healing to plant a memory tree in their backyard.
 This will give your child a place to go to remember the pet.
-Keeping a journal is also a good way for your child to put their feelings on paper so that they can process them more effectively.
+Keeping a journal is also a good way for your child to put their feelings on paper to process them more effectively.

 The death of a pet may be a child’s first experience with a loss of life.
 Approaching it with compassion and truth will help to prepare them for the inevitable losses that they will experience in life.